magento/merchdocs/src/customers/customer-account-manage.md

 1. On the _Admin_ sidebar, go to **Customers** > **All Customers**.

-1. In the action menu, click Export and select the desired format:
+1. In the Table Header Menu, click **Export** and select the desired format:

 - CSV